metalcarratt/ministry/ls/mark/mark-2.md

 - Having no beauty that we would desire Him, despised and rejected of men, a man of sorrows
 - His visage was marred more than any man.
 We shouldn't think His appearance was beautiful
 - He was despised by man
-- He back his back and cheek to those who struck Him
+- He turned his back and cheek to those who struck Him
 - He didn't cry or lift up His voice
 - He didn't quench smoking flax or break a bruised reed
 - He had the tongue of an instructed One